-Because occupations involving physical labor dominate the local economy, Ingleside is generally considered to be a blue-collar town.
-36.62% of the Ingleside workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Ingleside, you'll notice that it is more blue-collar than most other communities in America.
+36.62% of Ingleside’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Ingleside is a city of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Ingleside who work in office and administrative support (11.51%), sales jobs (10.45%), and food service (7.11%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Ingleside has relatively fewer families with younger children, and/or college students.
 Combined, this makes Ingleside a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.